-This Access Point provides web-based configuration tool allowing you to configure from wired or wireless stations.
-Follow the instructions below to get started configuration.
+This Access Point provides a web-based configuration tool allowing configuration from wired or wireless stations.
+Follow the instructions below to start the configuration.

 From Wired Station

 1. Make sure your wired station is in the same subnet with the Access Point.
 The default IP Address and Sub Mask of the Access Point is: